Syngenta Group - Case Study

 Usability of data

-“With BOARD, operations are performed on a single database containing sales data and the SOP process, all consolidated with a single reconciliation rather than via multiple cubes.
-This means that each process reads the same data and analysis is performed on the same database rather than on different cubes, thus guaranteeing unambiguity and normalisation of information across the entire organisation” – asserts Business Process Analyst Maridia Banfi.
+"With Board, operations are performed on a single database containing sales data and the SOP process, all consolidated with a single reconciliation rather than via multiple cubes.
+This means that each process reads the same data and analysis is performed on the same database rather than on different cubes, thus guaranteeing unambiguity and normalization of information across the entire organization," says Maridia.

 "Ability to identify with and understand the users’ needs.
-In meetings, for example, for practical reasons it's important for each participant to view the data from his or her perspective, immediately, by means of direct interaction, ideally performed in the same dashboard.
-This means BOARD supports collaboration between co-workers, discussions become easier and data is more readily comprehensible.
+In meetings, for example, for practical reasons it's important for each participant to view the data from their own perspective, immediately, by means of direct interaction, ideally performed in the same dashboard.
+This means Board supports collaboration between co-workers, discussions become easier, and data is more readily comprehensible.
 Without this ability to navigate and interact with data instantly, this characteristic would be lost and discussions would become more complicated and potentially misleading.”

 Ease of use

-“Another key and unchangeable aspect," claims de Nittis, "that demonstrates the tool's ease of use, is the self-sufficiency available to advanced users, who can generate the analytics and reports they need without assistance.
-This aspect brings three advantages:
+"Another key and unchangeable aspect that demonstrates the tool's ease of use is the self-sufficiency available to advanced users, who can generate the analytics and reports they need without assistance.
+This aspect brings three advantages: reduction of the IT workload as users don't need technical support to obtain the required results; s